jeisaRaja/TicTacToe/journal.md

 we just need to make isWinning in gameboard class and then check for wether player with sign 'X' win or sign 'O' win.

 I fixed the problem where player can change the sign in board even if the board had been signed previosly.

+technically the project is done, player 1 and 2 can play. just need form to kinda register if player want to play. and then need to handle the error of undefined read '0'